ChiragThesia/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [X] What problem does the context API help solve?
+      Allows us to get rid of prop drilling.
 - [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+      action: Payloads of information that send data from app to store.
+      Reducer: Based on the action it determines the cahnge and makes the change to app state.
+      Store: Holds the state tree of app and changes it based on dispatched actions form reducers.
 - [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+      App state = Global
+      Component State = local.

+      Redux = global
+      useState = local.
+Right?

 - [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      Thunk is middle ware of redux.
+It returns a function instead of an action from the "action-creators".
 - [X] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      Redux - Although it is tedious to setup, it is very scalable and thrives at mass. once up and running as long as its set up right it works great.
+TBH i would use it for all my project large or small.

 ## Project Set Up